When most people think of things to do in Dubbo, they think of the zoo.

 Great Big Adventure Pass

-The four attractions that are included in the Great Big Adventure Pass are Taronga Western Plains Zoo, the Flying Doctor Visitors Experience, Wellington Caves, and Old Dubbo Gaol.
+The four attractions that are included in the Great Big Adventure Pass are the Taronga Western Plains Zoo, the Flying Doctor Visitors Experience, Wellington Caves, and Old Dubbo Gaol.

 Buying the pass gets you entry to all four places and a total saving of about 20 per cent, so it’s definitely worth doing if you want to see the highlights.